 ACPE Credit Designation (Pharmacist CE)

-to this home study, knowledge-based activity.
-This activity is approved for 1.0 contact
+has been assigned to this home study, knowledge-based activity.
+This activity is approved

-hour (0.1 CEU) in states that recognize ACPE providers.
-The activity is provided at
+for 1.0 contact hour (0.1 CEU) in states that recognize ACPE providers.
+The activity

 Joint Accreditation Statement

 In support of improving patient care, this activity has been planned and implemented